What are Outstanding Shares?

-This has been a guide to Shares Oustanding, meaning, definition, formula, and types.
-Here we also discuss top outstanding shares vs authorized shares along with practical examples and why an investor should care about stocks outstanding.
+This article has been a guide to what are Outstanding Shares.
+Here we explain its meaning, types, formula, and where to find them and compare them with issued shares.
 You may also go through the following recommended articles on basic accounting –